svitlia4ok/ML_projects/README.md

 	3. Evaluate the outputs and modify the model parameters as needed for different datasets.

 This notebook provides a comprehensive introduction to time series forecasting using ARIMA and Prophet, with clear steps for data preprocessing, model training, evaluation, and result visualization.

+[LSTM Deep Learning for Time Series Prediction]LSTM_Deep_learning_for_time_series.ipynb

+This project utilizes Long Short-Term Memory (LSTM) networks for forecasting time series data, specifically focusing on the prediction of international airline passenger numbers.
+The goal is to develop a neural network model that can accurately predict future passenger counts based on historical data.

+Project Overview

+The dataset used in this project spans from January 1949 to December 1960, comprising 12 years of monthly passenger counts.
+The task is to forecast the number of passengers in thousands for a given month, based on the number of passengers in previous months.

+Key Components

+	1. Data Preparation:
+	•	The raw passenger count data is preprocessed to create a suitable format for training the LSTM model.
+	•	A sliding window approach is used to transform the time series data into input-output pairs for the model.
+	2. LSTM Model Implementation:
+	•	A custom class AirModel is defined, inheriting from torch.nn.Module, which includes:
+	•	An LSTM layer to capture temporal dependencies in the data.
+	•	A linear layer to output the final predictions.
+	•	The model is trained using the Adam optimizer and Mean Squared Error (MSE) loss function.
+	3. Training Process:
+	•	The model is trained over 2000 epochs, with loss recorded and visualized to monitor performance.
+	•	Validation steps are incorporated to evaluate the model on unseen data and ensure it generalizes well.
+	4. Results Visualization:
+	•	The project includes code to visualize the predicted values against the actual passenger counts, providing insight into the model’s performance on both training and testing datasets.

+Conclusion

+This project showcases the application of LSTM networks for time series forecasting, demonstrating the effectiveness of deep learning in capturing trends and patterns in sequential data.
+Through extensive training and validation, the model aims to achieve reliable predictions that can assist in planning and decision-making for airline operations.

+Feel free to customize any part of the description or add more specific details based on your preferences!